 The display on the S77 is terrific, as far as it goes.

 However, many runners who like challenges will find that the preset programs are too few to satisfy them.
 There are no preset distance programs included with this treadmill, and the console does not have the capacity to connect to iFit or other programs which let you access or download thousands of different running courses (as pointed out in the Sole S77 review by Consumer Reports).

 You also don’t have the ability to download the data from S77 workouts to an external program for storage or analysis; most competitors let you connect to an app for this purpose.

 The Sole S77 is a commercial-quality treadmill which would be an outstanding addition to nearly any home gym which has the space for it, and it’s priced quite reasonably for this level of equipment.
 Just don’t forget, it’s a non-folding treadmill.

 It’s also – by far – the best home treadmill we’ve seen for very large runners.
 We recommend it strongly, and would only hesitate if you’re very small in build, or if the lack of external connectivity (to import foreign courses or export workout data) is one of your major criteria in selecting a treadmill.

-Click here for details about the current Sole S77 treadmill sale, warranty and free shipping.
+Head over to Sole Fitness for details about the current Sole S77 treadmill sale, warranty and free shipping.
 Finally, if you feel there is something I neglected this Sole S77 treadmil review, let me know!